Get 5% of discount using the code

 You have two options to avoid this: rely on a WiFi connection or use an eSIM plan with unlimited data, which will cost you $29.90 a week, and provide 5G connections when available.

-As mentioned before, FaceTime video calls can use 3 to 4 MB of data per minute.
-However, here are some things that can affect the final data usage.
+FaceTime video calls can use 3 to 4 MB of data per minute.
+However, here are some things that can affect the total consumption rate.

 • Video effects: Playing with video effects on FaceTime will use more data.
 Try to use these only when connected to WiFi or with an unlimited data plan.

-• Network speed: If your network speed is lower, such as 3G, FaceTime data usage decreases, as the video quality is lower.
-But, when connected to a 5G network, expect a hefty data consumption rate as the video quality is higher.
+• Network speed: If your network speed is lower, such as on 3G, FaceTime data usage decreases because video quality is lower.
+But when connected to a 5G network, expect higher data consumption as video quality is better.

-On the other hand, audio calls consume a lot less data than video calls Their data usage is around 0.5 to 1 MB per minute, and you don’t have to consider resolution, effects, and similar video-related factors.
+On the other hand, audio calls consume a lot less data than video calls.
+Their data usage is around 0.5-1 MB per minute, and you don’t need to consider resolution, effects, or other video-related factors.

 • Audio quality: When you have a poor internet connection, the FaceTime audio quality will change, but even on 5G connections, your data usage will remain low.